A Survey of Knowledge-based Sequential Decision Making under Uncertainty: RDK-for-SDM Methods

 \subsection{Reasoning-focused Systems}

 Next, we discuss some other representative RDK-for-SDM systems in which the primary focus is on addressing related reasoning challenges.

-\textbf{RDK Guiding SDM} Many RDK-for-SDM systems use RDK for planning a sequence of tasks to be completed, and implement each task by performing SDM based on the (encoded) relevant information to execute a sequence of primitive actions.
-This includes many of the systems described in the previous section and especially those developed for robotics domains.
-For instance, an extension of the switching planner uses a three-layered organization of knowledge (instance, default and diagnostic), with knowledge at the higher level modifying that at the lower levels, and reasons with first-order logic to guide probabilistic planning~\cite{hanheide2017robot}.
-Another example is the CORPP system that uses P-log to generate informative priors for POMDP planning~\cite{zhang2015corpp}.
-Other researchers have exploited factored state spaces to develop algorithms that use manually-encoded probabilistic declarative knowledge to efficiently compute informative priors for POMDPs~\cite{chitnis2018integrating}.
-These methods separate the variables modeled at different levels and (manually) link relevant variables across the levels, improving scalability and dynamic response.
-All these systems reason about actions and change in the RDK component, and reason with state/belief states and world models for SDM.
-They link the flow of information between the different reasoning mechanisms, often at different abstractions, but they typically do not focus on developing (or extending) the underlying representations or on formally establishing properties of the connections between the representations.
+\textbf{RDK for State Estimation} RDK methods can be used for estimating the current world state in order to guide SDM.
+Although practical domains often include many objects with different attributes, and multiple relationships between these objects, only a small subset of these objects, attributes, and relationships may be relevant to any particular task that an agent has to perform.
+Researchers have therefore used RDK methods to identify the task-relevant information to guide state estimation and SDM.
+For instance, the state of the world has been represented using knowledge predicates and assumptive predicates, which were then used for planning based on declarative action knowledge and probabilistic rules~\citep{hanheide2017robot}.
+This approach, embedded within a three-layered architecture, was used for applications such as object search, and semantic mapping.
+Another example is the CORPP system that uses P-log~\citep{balai2019p} to reason with probabilistic declarative knowledge in order to generate informative priors for POMDP planning~\citep{zhang2015corpp}.
+In a human-robot dialog domain, CORPP demonstrated that commonsense knowledge, such as ``people like coffee in the mornings'' and ``office doors are closed over weekends'', is useful for guiding dialog actions.
+Other researchers have exploited factored state spaces to develop algorithms that use probabilistic declarative knowledge to efficiently compute informative priors for POMDPs~\citep{chitnis2018integrating}.
+In particular, they developed an efficient belief state representation that dynamically selects an appropriate factoring to guide SDM, and demonstrated its effectiveness in robot cooking tasks.
+These methods separate the variables modeled at different levels and (manually) link relevant variables between the levels, improving scalability and dynamic response.
+These links enable the flow of information between the different reasoning mechanisms, often at different abstractions, but they typically do not focus on developing (or extending) the underlying representations or on establishing the properties of the connections between the representations.